leenath001/Option-Tools/README.md

 *  OTM options are used as they are more actively traded, providing accurate data.

 ## IV_solver(S0,K,r,T,N,type,MKT_price,IV_guess)
 Uses Binomial_Tree_Eur and scipy to solve for IV.
-Currently troubleshooting
 *  S0 : Initial price
 *  K : Strike
 *  r : risk-free rate